psherman42/Demonstrating-AMO/README.md

 ![amo-andor w](https://github.com/psherman42/Demonstrating-AMO/assets/36460742/b199885f-11d7-453c-be04-37060cf92c9c)

+(See note below if evenly spaced pulses are desired).

 #### A Word About Periodicity and the RISC-V `AMO` Instructions

 When an AMO instruction has `x0` for its x[*rd*] and is in a tight little loop it behaves in a periodic but strangely and unevenly spaced way.
 Results vary depending how many NOPs are in the loop.
 This is unlike the non-atomic equivalent LW-op-SW, which always shows a periodic and evenly spaced pattern.